WeiHuang05/Awesome_Large_Foundation_Model_Theory/README.md

 # Awesome Large Foundation Model Theory

 Welcome to the Awesome Large Foundation Model Theory repository!
-This repository is dedicated to exploring and discussing the fascinating field of In Context Learning Theory.
+This repository is dedicated to exploring and discussing the fascinating field of Large Foundation Model Theory.

 ## About